ionicfr/talks/.github/ISSUE_TEMPLATE/talk-proposal--20-mins-.md

 > Describe here briefly what your talk will be about

-## Date:

-> Write here the date you would want to give your talk

 ## Link to the slides:

 > Give us a link to your slides

+## Other:

+> Write here any link that could help us evaluate the relevance of your talk